PaloAltoNetworks/prisma-access-skillets/README.md

 #### Step 1 - Generate Config File and Import to Panorama

-> Prior to this step enter the Prisma Access OTP using the Panorama Web UI

 This skillet will capture configuration web form data and then generate a full xml config file that is then imported to Panorama.
 This file will be referenced in Steps 5 and 6 using ```load config partial``` to merge configuration elements